 That’s because there are tons of resources out there for adults to hone their public speaking skills, but it’s tough to find resources that are age-appropriate for middle schoolers!

-To make your life easier, we pulled together a list of the four best places to find middle school public speaking lesson plans:
+To make your life easier, we pulled together a list of thethreebest places to find middle school public speaking lesson plans:

-In this blog, you’ll learn about each resource to help you decide which one(s) will work best in your classroom!
+In this article, you’ll learn about each public speaking curriculum resource to help you decide which one(s) will work best in your classroom!

 Let’s start with an introductory lesson developed by a middle school teacher.